Chapter: Updating an application

 - Closing the application.

-- updating files
+- updating files of your application

 - launching the update system of jelix

-- removing all files in temp directories
+- removing all files in the temp directories

 - opening the application